 A leisurely stroll through downtown Banff in the crisp mountain air took us to a delightful Greek restaurant for lunch.

-After over eating way too much we decided it was a good idea to give the Bow Falls trail a go, to walk it off.
-Again this was a lovely leisurely stroll through the forest nestled beside the bow river until we hit the Bow falls.
-I enjoyed the stunning view of down river which I think is way prettier than the falls, whilst paddling my feet in the 3 degree glacial waters until they were pink and tingling.
+After over eating, we decided it was a good idea to give the Bow Falls trail a go, to walk it all off.
+Again, this was a lovely leisurely stroll through the forest nestled beside the bow river, up until we hit the Bow falls, which was extremely busy with tourists.
+I personally favoured the stunning view of down river, which I think was far prettier than the falls themselves, whilst paddling my feet in the 3 degree glacial waters until they were pink and tingling.
 It was at this point we spotted the river tours that they have every few hours and jumped at the chance for some easy cruising through the beautiful turquoise valley.
-We had a lovely rafter named Paul, be sure to ask for him if you want to hear about the history of the land such as the Hoodoo’s to which the tour is named after, and the word voodoo is believed to originate from these tall sandstone piers jutting out of the mountain face.
-They were believed by the tribes that once lived in Bow Valley to be bad luck to anyone after nightfall, making it forbidden to come to the Hoodoo’s after sunset.
-But in crucial addition Paul will enlighten you with his backcountry skiing, his soon to be Olympian brother, how he was an extra in The Revenant and how he even got a head nod from Leonardo DiCaprio himself.
+We had a lovely rafter named Paul, be sure to ask for him if you want to hear about the history of the land such as the Hoodoo’s to which the tour is named after.
+According to Paul, the word voodoo is believed to originate from these tall sandstone piers jutting out of the mountain face.
+They were believed by the tribes that once lived in Bow Valley, to be bad luck to anyone after nightfall, making it forbidden to come to the Hoodoo’s after sunset.
+But in crucial addition, Paul will enlighten you with his back-country skiing, his soon to be Olympian brother, how he was an extra in The Revenant and how he even got a head nod from Leonardo DiCaprio himself.
 Oh, and he lets you have a go at the paddles too, which is no easy feat with 15 other people in the raft!